stephenslab/ipynb-website/README.md

-# ipynb-demo: Demo research website using Jupyter/IPython notebooks
+# A simple Jupyter notebook-based research website

 *Give 1–2 sentence overview of the repository here.*